Legal Update Memo No. 39-2021 Annual Development Fee Accounting (K-12)

 - Every Fifth Fiscal Year: Government Code Section 66001

 Government Code section 66001(d)(1) requires that for the fifth fiscal year following the first deposit into each account or fund, and every five years thereafter, the local agency must make certain findings.
-These findings must also be made available to the public by December 27, 2019.
+These findings must also be made available to the public within 180 days after the last day of each fiscal year, here, no later than December 27, 2021.
 When a local agency fails to make the required five-year findings, the agency is required to refund the unexpended portion of the fee, and any interest accrued thereon.
 Walker v.
 City of San Clemente, 239 Cal.
 App.
 4th 1350, 1371 (2015)(emphasis in original).

 In Walker, the city was ordered to refund approximately $10.5 million in unexpended fees for failing to make the required five-year findings.
 Specifically, the city failed to discuss the relationship between the nearly $10 million balance in the Beach Parking Impact Fee account and the purpose for which the fee was established, nor did it demonstrate a reasonable relationship between the unexpended fees and their purpose.
 The city’s purported findings identifying the sources and funds anticipated to complete financing for incomplete beach parking improvements and designating the approximate dates when it anticipated receiving that funding were also insufficient.

 The Walker decision affirms that Section 66001 imposes a duty on the local agency to reexamine the need for the unexpended fees.
 Specifically, the Walker court explained, “[t]he City may not rely on findings it made 20 years earlier to justify the original establishment of the Beach Parking Impact Fee, or the findings it made 13 years earlier to justify reducing the amount of the fee.
 Instead, the Act required the City to make new findings demonstrating a continuing need for beach parking improvements caused by the new development in the noncoastal zone.”